 Going on the trip is only half of the job, the rest is in the skill and expertise of the team conducting the onsite research.
 To find out Selecto’s special way of looking into client’s business, check out our latest story below about our trip to Sweden and find out 6 non-negotiable rules for better in-person interaction.

-Understand when client needs an onsite
+01. Understand when the client needs an onsite

 “Not every project needs an onsite research, and not every onsite will bring value to business” is a rule our team lives by.
 Thanks to digitalization, some projects may now be done fully online, allowing product owners or target audiences to be contacted in seconds, no matter where they are.
 But if we see an urgent need to go on the spot, we will recommend to the client that they explore this option in early stages: for more insight and, as a result, less budget spending, better UX and great final product.

 To determine if we have to do an on spot analysis of business activities, we take many aspects into consideration: information availability, product characteristics, target audiences, and many more.
 This time the need was clear, as two of our business analysts traveled to work with a leading Swedish network of clinics specializing in skincare.
 Selecto team cooperated with the client to create a convenient admin system.

 We already knew the client, but the new product was intended for the clinic personnel, which we lacked practical knowledge about.
 Of course, business owners could tell us all the information about the desirable admin system online, but the devil is in the details, and without seeing end-users in action it would be nearly impossible to create the product logic that suits them best.